USC Trojans football: Bloom Football Performance Center

-In June 2023, USC President Carl Folt announced that USC football will receive a new performance center that includes three levels dedicated to football team operations.
-The new 165,000 square foot building is being constructed on the site of the current Brian Kennedy Field and includes two adjacent full-length outdoor practice fields – one turf and one natural grass (90,000 square feet) – which players will access directly from the performance center and its three-story building.
-It will feature student-athlete-centric spaces – including a new locker room, multiple player lounges, a recovery hub, nutritional support, sports sciences services, a weight room, a training room and an equipment room a team auditorium, position meeting rooms, recruiting areas, staff offices, a rooftop hospitality deck, and flexible space for future growth.
-Construction on the $225 million center began in 2024 and is scheduled for completion by summer 2026.
+In June 2023, then USC President Carl Folt announced that USC football would receive a new performance center that includes three levels dedicated to football team operations.
+The new 165,000 square foot building was constructed on the site of the Brian Kennedy Field and includes two adjacent full-length outdoor practice fields – one turf and one natural grass (90,000 square feet) – which players will access directly from the performance center and its three-story building.
+It features student-athlete-centric spaces – including a new locker room, multiple player lounges, a recovery hub, nutritional support, sports sciences services, a weight room, a training room and an equipment room a team auditorium, position meeting rooms, recruiting areas, staff offices, a rooftop hospitality deck, and flexible space for future growth.
+Construction on the $225 million center began in 2024 and was completed in July 2026.

 Individual award winners

 Individual players have won numerous accolades with seven officially recognized Heisman Trophy winners, 38 College Football Hall of Fame inductees, and 157 All-Americans.
 USC's first consensus All-American was offensive guard Brice Taylor in 1925, who notably excelled despite missing his left hand, and who was one of USC's first black players.